-2. Disaster Preparedness Civic Organizations
+2. Let's activate Disaster Preparedness Civic Organizations

-Disaster preparedness civic organizations are organizations that effectively take disaster preparedness measures for their local communities to "protect our community ourselves" through the mutual cooperation of local people.
+Disaster preparedness civic organizations are organizations for systematically taking disaster preparedness measures for their local communities to "protect our community ourselves" through the mutual cooperation of local people.

-Let's increase the awareness of each resident in the local community, utilize the organizational capabilities and power of businesses, and participate in a variety of activities in the local community to improve the disaster preparedness of neighborhood organizations which are responsible for mutual assistance within the community, and increase our capability for self-help and mutual assistance.
+Let's invite not only local residents but also local businesses, and participate in a variety of activities in the local community to involve in activities and utilize the organizational capabilities and power of businesses to improve the disaster preparedness of neighborhood organizations which are responsible for mutual assistance within the community, and increase our capability for self-help and mutual assistance.

-Activity examples: providing disaster prevention information, disaster prevention patrol and inspection, holding disaster drills, disaster measures: (PR, firefighting, rescue, evacuation guidance, food and water distribution, etc.)
+Activity examples: Workshop on disaster prevention information, disaster prevention patrol and inspection, holding disaster drills, check of actions at the time of disaster: (PR, firefighting, rescue, evacuation guidance, food and water distribution, etc.)